 1. Add up your spending categories over the last month.

-Before you dive into calculating how you should spend your money, it’s helpful to get an idea of how you are currently spending it.
+Before you dive into calculating how you should spend your money, it’s helpful to get an idea of your current spending.

 Category #1 – Needs

-Necessary bills are the ones that you need to pay every month to maintain your quality of life, including food, housing, utilities, and transportation.
+You must pay for monthly necessities to maintain your quality of life, including food, housing, utilities, and transportation.

-Fixed expenses stay the same month-to-month, such as your rent or mortgage, car payment, medications, etc. However, variable costs can change from month to month, including your grocery bill, gas, and electricity.
+Fixed expenses stay the same month-to-month, such as your rent or mortgage, car payment, medications, etc. However, variable costs can change monthly, including your grocery bill, gas, and electricity.

 To help you get started, we’ve put together a list of everyday expenses you might find in this category: